 The code above applies the overflow parameter of the text widget to 'clip' mode.
 It may sometimes result in incomprehensible or badly clipped text, ruining the user experience.
 So, use it carefully.

-We've taken a deep look into Flutter's wrap text on overflow handling method, where the 'wrap widget' works diligently towards accommodating your 'long text'.
+We've looked deeply into Flutter's wrap text on overflow handling method, where the 'wrap widget' works diligently towards accommodating your 'long text'.
 We've witnessed how we can adjust the 'overflow parameter' and implement Flutter text ellipsis to craft elegant and readable layouts.